- Volumetric Efficiency and Engine Airflow -

 REQUIRED AIRFLOW (scfm) = 2.723 x HP x BSFC

-Now, using Equation 6 you can estimate the airflow required for a given amount of horsepower, and using Equation 3, you can calculate the 100% VE airflow your engine can generate at a known RPM.
+So, with Equation 6 you can estimate the airflow required for a given amount of horsepower, and with Equation 3, you can calculate the airflow of your engine at a given RPM if it was operating at 100% VE..

-Combining those two equations yields one equation which enables you to evaluate the reasonableness of any engine program by knowing just a few values:
+Equation 7 enables you to evaluate the reasonableness of any claimed engine power level by knowing four values:

 - Required HP,